 The proficient detail expert she is, she has reached the tip of the iceberg in her career, fine-tuned and is ready on the go to contribute, stay with the market and progressively prepare to become licensed.

-- Interning with the Department of Buildings for The City of Chicago.
-Experiencing with Easy Permit process online and redlining with Architectural Reviewers.
+- Interned with the Department of Buildings for The City of Chicago.
+Experienced with Easy Permit process and redlining with Architectural Reviewers and Project Managers.

-- Completed a series of articles of New Urbanism projects in annual publication for Congress for New Urbanism based in Chicago.
+- Completed 3 articles on New Urbanism in annual publication for Congress for New Urbanism

 2013: Independently contracted on short-term residential and LEED projects as well as fulfilled IDP requirements.
 Requirements included observing construction site progress of Kaufman Lynn’s Downtown Boca Raton Library.
 Also, IDP was gained via sitting through Codes Enforcement, Public Bid, Pre Bid, Planning and Zoning, and CRA meetings for the City of Delray Beach.